Technology-Mediated Individual Learning

 Synopsis

 Technology-Mediated Individual Learning encompasses all activities associated with the principled use of technologies to enhance education.
 Typically, in discussions of Technology-Mediated Individual Learning, emergent technologies are positioned as integral aspects of current existence – that is, not as tools that one might use, but as elements of one’s being.
 These discourses are thus focused on seamlessly incorporating such technologies into formal learning experiences, and associated discourses thus tend to perceive themselves as blending hardware, software, and educational theory.
 This a goal can entail profound challenges to traditional curriculum content and pedagogical strategies.
-Associated constructs and practices include:
+Associated discourses, constructs, and practices include:

 • Automated Learning – 1. a synonym for Technology-Mediated Individual Learning.
 2. a synonym for Machine Learning